 are left as numeric inputs but the corresponding onset-to-event

-distribution (i.e. hosp_risk
+distribution (i.e. hosp_risk for onset_to_hosp

-and hosp_death_risk
+and hosp_death_risk and non_hosp_death_risk

-) are set to NULL
+for onset_to_death) are set to NULL a warning

 will be produced.
 The example above simulates with neither